nismod/git-novice/_includes/slides/05-history.md

 to revert mars.txt to its state after the commit f22b25e.

-If you forget `mars.txt` in that command, Git will tell you that "You are in 'detached HEAD' state."
+If you forget `mars.txt` in that command, Git will tell you that `You are in 'detached HEAD' state.`

 In this state, you shouldn't make any changes.